1 Bg 15-1972: The Yoga of the Supreme Person

 > their identities.
 As fragmental parts and parcels of the

-> Supreme Lord, the living entities have also fragmental
+> Supreme Lord, the living entities also have fragmental

-> qualities, of which independence is one.
+> portions of His qualities, of which independence is one.

 > personal individuality and a minute form of independence.

-> By misuse of that independence, one becomes a conditioned
+> By misuse of that independence one becomes a conditioned

 > soul, and by proper use of independence he is always